FlavScents AInsights Entry for Veratraldehyde (CAS: 120-14-9)

 7. Toxicology, Safety & Exposure Considerations

-Veratraldehyde is considered safe for use in food and fragrance applications at typical exposure levels.
+Veratraldehyde is considered safe for use in food and fragrance applications when used within recommended limits.

-- Dermal Exposure: Generally non-irritating and non-sensitizing at typical fragrance concentrations, though IFRA guidelines should be consulted for specific product types.
+- Dermal Exposure: In fragrance applications, veratraldehyde is not known to cause irritation or sensitization at standard concentrations.
+IFRA guidelines should be consulted for specific product types.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature